There's no simple cure for discoid eczema, but medications can help ease the symptoms.

 Emollients added to bath water can make your bath very slippery, so take care getting in and out of the bath.

-To treat the patches of discoid eczema, your GP may prescribe a topical corticosteroid (corticosteroid medication that is applied directly to your skin) to reduce the inflammation.
+To treat the patches of discoid eczema, your GP may prescribe a topical corticosteroid (applied directly to your skin) to reduce the inflammation.

 Choice of topical corticosteroid